 Dr Lee’s talk shared how a good healthy city planning and urban design can contribute to the physical, mental and social well-being of people.
 The success of a healthy city needs pro-active and coordinated urban planning, good governance to enhance participatory processes, value citizen’s voices.

-KS has shared with us the importance of Green Recovery to mitigate Climate Change and the progress in the past years by EPD in developing renewable energy, improving air quality and transforming Waste to Resources.
+KS has shared with us the importance of green recovery to mitigate climate change and the progress in the past years by the Environment Bureau in developing renewable energy, improving air quality and transforming waste to resources.

 The Medical and Building professionals, with the support from government and citizens’ engagements, will join force with other stakeholders to implement the Healthy City Initiatives for positive changes in our city.'

 ‘Inspired that professionals of built environment and medical fields can collaborate with the community to make Hong Kong livable.

 Time to act.
 Make things happen.
 Widen our pavements.
 Comfortable public spaces.
 Clear air and more.’

 Ms. Michelle YUEN, Member of HKIP :

 ‘My take away from today’s inauguration talk from Prof. Lee and Mr. KS Wong: the pre-requisite of flourishing a HEALTHY CITY is a HEALTHY ENVIRONMENT both physically and socially.
 Let’s act together to create a safe, liveable, happy, interactive, seamless, green, equal and energetic environment to achieve a better Hong Kong.'